 Andrea Manca (http://www.york.ac.uk/che/staff/research/andrea-manca/) is Professor of Health Economics and member of the Team for Economic Evaluation and Health Technology Assessment (TEEHTA), part of the Centre for Health Economics (CHE), at the University of York (UK).
 TEEHTA is one of the largest research groups in the world focussing on HTA in general and economic evaluation in particular.
 Prof. Manca has an established international reputation for his research on quantitative methods for economic evaluation to support decision making in healthcare.
 His specialist expertise is the development and application of statistical approaches (a) to analyse multinational healthcare cost and health outcomes data with a view to enhance their generalisability from one country to another; (b) to address the statistical challenges intrinsic to the use of individual patient data from multiple sources to derive input parameters for use in economic evaluation models, and (c) to facilitate value-based assessments of stratified and personalised medicine technologies.
 He currently leads a research programme on the economics of personalised medicine at the University of York (https://www.york.ac.uk/che/research/teehta/personalised- medicine) and has previously led other important programmes of methodological research supported – initially – by the Wellcome Trust and – subsequently – by the UK National Institute for Health Research (NIHR).
 Prof. Manca has been co-applicant in several successful methodological and applied research projects funded by leading national (e.g. MRC, the NIHR) and international organisations (The European Commission).
 He is currently work-package leader in the H2020 project MDS-Right (https://mds-europe.eu/right) and contributes to the health economics component of the IMI2 H2020 funded project HARMONY (https://www.harmony-alliance.eu).
 In his career Prof. Manca has supervised a large number of research projects and has evaluated drugs, medical devices and other technologies in several clinical areas, including oncology, heart disease, cancer, diabetes, chronic pain, mental health, gynaecology and obstetrics, COPD, and osteoporosis.
 Prof. Manca is currently member of the NICE Technology Appraisal Committee.

-University of Dundee.
+Queen Mary University of London.
 Responsible for filaggrin genotyping for A*STAR participants.

 David Prieto-Merino is Associate Professor at the London School of Hygiene and Tropical Medicine and at the Catholic University of Murcia, in Spain.
 He also works part-time as a consultant in biostatistics.
 David Studied econometrics in Spain and Mathematics at the Open University, he holds a Masters in Computing and Information systems and a PhD in epidemiology.
 David has been analysing biomedical data and developing biostatistical methods for more than 20 years.
 His research areas include clinical trials, risk prediction models, pharmacoepidemiology and Bayesian methods.
 He is currently studying methods for statistical analysis of complex databases such as metabolomics, genomics, proteomics, and electronic medical records.